Indoor Air Quality

 - Don’t use fogger type pesticides

 - In the summer, ideal indoor temperatures range from 73° F to 79° F. In the winter, ideal indoor temperatures range from 68 degrees Fahrenheit to 75 degrees Fahrenheit

 - Use an air conditioner (PDF) or dehumidifier on hot and humid days and open the windows on cool or dry days.
 High humidity levels can lead to mold growth.
 Humidity levels should be between 30% and 60%.
 You can measure this with an inexpensive humidity and temperature monitor from your local hardware store.

 - Landlords in NYC are required to provide tenants with heat between October 1 and May 31.
 Call 311 to file a complaint if your landlord isn’t providing heat.

 - Clean dust and debris with wet mops or cloths to prevent it from getting into the air.

-- Call 311 for information about Indoor Air Quality or to file a complaint about air problems.
+- Call 311 to get more information about indoor air quality, or to file a complaint about air problems.